Anxiety Disorders & Treatment

 - Intuitive Movement (for those clients wanting a natural, healthy way to manage anxiety through movement)

-There are Many Forms of Anxiety Disorder
+Forms of Anxiety Disorder

 There are many types of anxiety disorders including: generalized anxiety disorder, obsessive-compulsive disorder, social anxiety, phobias, post-traumatic stress disorder, and panic disorder.